Active Load Control Strategies for Wind Turbines

 Vertical axis wind turbine with improved vane control for reduced noise and drag.
 The turbine has vertical blades with rotating vanes that open to reduce drag when facing wind and close to generate torque when facing away from wind.
 The vane pivots 180 degrees.
 To slow vane movement and prevent impact at extremes, biasing hinges and stops limit vane rotation near 0 and 180 degrees.
 This reduces vane speed and contact noise compared to sudden stops.

-19. Resonator Module Integration for Vibration and Noise Mitigation in Wind Turbines
+19. Resonator Module Integration in Wind Turbine Components for Vibration Cancellation

 Vestas Wind Systems A/S, 2024